 So, what does all this information tell us?
 Increasing driving performance and passenger comfort, while simultaneously reducing costs are, in most cases, conflicting objectives.
 But this doesn’t mean that optimization is out of the question for this triangle.

-Looking at our circle of influencing factors again, there are generally two approaches to optimizing the characteristics of a vehicle and influencing its character: Local optimization and Global optimization.
+Looking at our circle of influencing factors again, there are generally two approaches to optimizing the characteristics of a vehicle and influencing its character: Local and global optimization.
+In this context, local describes the components and subsystems level, whereas global has its focus on the full vehicle perspective, integrating all components and functional systems.

 Typically, increased acceleration and speed negatively impact range.
 However, by increasing a powertrain’s efficiency, we can simultaneously achieve higher acceleration, top speed, and greater range compared to the previous generation of vehicles.
 Modern simulation methods and computing power play an important role in achieving this goal.